FNSOIDATHQ/GOHShaderModdingSupportLauncherWPF/README.md

 ### Notice
 * Force change bump quality is a special measure used to support my shader mods
 * Move Environment.CurrentDirectory to game directory is always necessary to let steam not truncate our launch commands
-* Save settings in Temp folder is to avoid conf files being stored in locations that won't delete automatically.
-I do not like it when programs place config files everywhere
+* Settings are saved under LocalAppData, with compatibility for existing settings.conf beside the EXE.
 * Game Launch process always comes with the -showmodinfo parameter, which is an enhancement I found that let game shows detailed mod information

 ## Development Guide

-I'm building this program using Visual Studio 2022, with environment below:
+I'm building this program using Visual Studio 2026, with environment below:
-* .Net 9 SDK
+* .NET 10 SDK (Visual Studio 2026)
 * Windows Presentation Foundation(WPF)
-* Microsoft.NET.ILLink.Tasks 9.0.1
-* WPF-UI 3.0.5 through MIT Lience https://github.com/lepoco/wpfui
+* WPF-UI 4.3.0 through the MIT license https://github.com/lepoco/wpfui
+* Publish with `dotnet publish -c Release -p:PublishProfile=FolderProfile`.
+Distribute the sole EXE from `bin/net10-single-file/`.
+* The target PC must have the .NET 10 Windows Desktop Runtime (x64) installed.
+The EXE does not include the runtime.

 ## Credits
 Special Thanks to